stream-payments/ecommerce-platform/app/backend/README.md

   docker-compose up
   ```

-Your local StreamPay server is now running on port **9000**.
+Your local Medusa server is now running on port **9000**.

-### Seeding your StreamPay store with Docker
+### Seeding your Medusa store with Docker

 ---

-To add seed data to your StreamPay store running with Docker, run this command in a separate terminal:
+To add seed data to your medusa store running with Docker, run this command in a seperate terminal:

 ```
 docker exec medusa-server medusa seed -f ./data/seed.json
 ```

-This will execute the previously described seed script in the running `streampay-server` Docker container.
+This will execute the previously described seed script in the running `medusa-server` Docker container.

 ## Try it out